soramitsukhmer-lab/deploy-shell/README.md

-# docker-ansible
+# About
-A container image for Ansible
+A virtual deployment shell for DevOps for @soramitsukhmer